Jasperav/PostalCodeValidationInfo/Readme.md

 - URL: `/api/v1/countries/{countryCode}`
 - Method: POST
 - Query Parameter: None
-- Description: Adds a new country code which can be used later to retrieve postal code validation information
+- Description: Adds a new country code which can be used later to retrieve postal code validation information.
+The country code must be one of the following formats: cca2, ccn3, cca3 or cioc.
 - Response example for path parameter `countryCode` 'NL':

 ```json